These Thailand travel tips will help you prepare for your first adventure to Southeast Asia.

 We found GrabTaxi (Uber) to be so reasonable, we tipped the drivers more to make it worth their while.

-Even though Uber is our preferred choice of transportation, you should still take a tuk-tuk ride at least once in Thailand.
+It can be overwhelming, but you must take a tuk-tuk ride at least once in Thailand.
 It's a rite of passage!

 These tuk-tuk drivers can be really aggressive, so just say no.